lquidfire/postallow/README.md

 Additional trusted mailers are added to the script from time to time, so check back periodically for new versions, or "Watch" this repo to receive update notifications.

 ## Hosts that Don't Publish their Outbound Mailers via SPF Records
 Because Postallow relies on published SPF records to build its allowlist, mailers who refuse to publish outbound mailer IP addresses via SPF are problematic.
-The largest such host is Yahoo!, which is dealt with separately (see below).

 For smaller mailhosts without SPF-published mailer lists, the included `query_host_ovh` file is a working example of a script that queries a range of hostnames for a specific mailer (`mail-out.ovh.net` in the included example), collects valid IP addresses, and includes them in a custom allowlist.
 The new custom allowlist may then be included in as an additional entry in your Postfix's `postscreen_access_list` parameter (see **Usage** above).
 An example of the `query_host_ovh` file's output is included in the `/examples/` folder as `postscreen_ovh_allowlist.cidr`.

-To create additional customized query scripts for mailers that don't publish outbound IPs via SPF, copy the example `query_host_ovh` file to a new unique filename, edit the script's mailhost and numerical range values as required, set a unique output file (`/etc/postfix/postscreen_*_allowlist.cidr`), include the output file in Postfix's `postscreen_access_list` parameter, then configure cron to run the new query script periodically.
+To create additional customised query scripts for mailers that don't publish outbound IPs via SPF, copy the example `query_host_ovh` file to a new unique filename, edit the script's mailhost and numerical range values as required, set a unique output file (`/etc/postfix/postscreen_*_allowlist.cidr`), include the output file in Postfix's `postscreen_access_list` parameter, then configure cron to run the new query script periodically.

 Depending on the size of the range you wish to query, this script could take a long time to complete.
 I recommend testing on a small fraction of the mailhost's range before pushing the script to a production environment.

 ## Yahoo!
 Hosts
-As mentioned in the **Known Issues**, Yahoo!'s SPF record doesn't support queries to expose their netblocks, and therefore a dynamic list of Yahoo mailers can't be built.
-However, Yahoo! does publish a list of outbound mailer IP addresses at [https://help.yahoo.com/kb/SLN23997.html](https://senders.yahooinc.com/outbound-mail-servers/) (checked on 2025-01-29).
+The netblocks for Yahoo! are only to be found on their own nameservers, and manual checking of the querying mechanism is required every now and then.

+Yahoo also publishes a list of outbound IP addresses [on their website](https://senders.yahooinc.com/outbound-mail-servers/).
+However, that list does not correspond 100% to the IP addresses obtained from their SPF records via their own nameservers..
+Therefore, Postallow offers both a dynamic list of Yahoo mailers, built from the records obtained from their Nameservers, as well as the option to scrape Yahoo's website and add those IP addresses as well.

 A list of Yahoo! outbound IP addresses, based on the linked knowledgebase article and formatted for Postallow, is included as ```yahoo_static_hosts.txt```.
 By default, the contents of this file are added to the final allowlist.
-To disable the Yahoo!
+To disable these particular Yahoo!
 IPs from being included in your allowlist, set the ```include_yahoo``` configuration option in ```/etc/postallow.conf``` to ```include_yahoo="no"```.

 The ```yahoo_static_hosts.txt``` file can be periodically updated by running the ```scrape_yahoo``` script, which requires either **Wget** or **cURL** (included on most systems).
 The ```scrape_yahoo``` script reads the Postallow config file for the location to write the updated list of Yahoo! oubound IP addresses.
 Run the ```scrape_yahoo``` script periodically via cron (I recommend no more than weekly) to automatically update the list of Yahoo!
 IPs used by Postallow.